 - The beans come out to have quite a bit of sweetness to them.
-If you’re not a fan of your beans being sweet, then I highly recommend that you half the amount of sugars in this dish.
+If you are not a fan of your beans being sweet, then I recommend that you half the amount of sugar in this dish.

 - You can make these beans vegetarian by simply leaving out the bacon.
-You will lose a bit of flavor but it’s perfect for anyone who is on a vegetarian diet.
+You will lose a bit of flavor, but it is perfect for anyone on a vegetarian diet.